Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/workshop-2019.md

 ## PROGRAM
 The workshop consists of interactive discussions and deep dives on several enabler technologies including:

 * New codecs (video and audio)
 * Content-Aware Encoding
 * Impact of new protocols
 * Ingest technologies
 * Low-Latency streaming challenges and opportunities
 * Monetization and Ad Insertion
 * Content Protection
-* Broadcast/multicast and hybrid delivery,
+* Broadcast/multicast and hybrid delivery
-* cloud computing, edge computing, and media on cloud,
+* cloud computing, edge computing, and media on cloud
 * AR/VR/MR and other interactive applications
-* Device platform diversity
+* Device platform diversity and hybrid DASH/HLS